DELAWARE STATE POLICE

 The Professional Licensing Section licenses/regulates security guard, firearm guard, private investigator, armored car and alarm industries, as well as pawnbrokers, secondhand dealers, scrap metal processors, constables, bail enforcement agents and HR 218/CCDW permits for retired DSP only.

-The Delaware State Police arrested a 15-year-old male from Wilmington, Delaware, in connection with an armed robbery that occurred late May in Wilmington.
-On May 29, 2026, at approximately 5:00 […]
+The Delaware State Police is investigating an armed robbery that occurred Friday night at a movie theater in Wilmington.
+On August 7, 2026, at approximately 11:30 p.m., troopers responded to […]